SabrinaPL/1dv610-L3/README.md

 # Functionality to be added in future versions

 * User login and registration.
-* Storing of the images that have been added to the app for rerendering next time the app is opened.
+* Persistence - storing of the photos that have been added to the app for rerendering next time the app is opened.
 * Delete photos from the app.
+* Commenting on photos and viewing other users photo galleries.
 * AI photo editing assistant.
+* Displaying the filtered image in the photo gallery, not only in the editor modal.